openstack/ceilometer/doc/source/architecture.rst

    :alt: data access model

    This is a representation of how to access data stored by Ceilometer

-The :ref:`list of currently built in meters <measurements>` is available in the developer documentation, and it is also relatively easy to add your own (and eventually contribute it).

-Ceilometer is part of OpenStack, but is not tied to OpenStack's definition of "users" and "tenants."
-The "source" field of each sample refers to the authority defining the user and tenant associated with the sample.
-Deployers can define custom sources through a configuration file, and then create agents to collect samples for new meters using those sources.
-This means that you can collect data for applications running on top of OpenStack, such as a PaaS or SaaS layer, and use the same tools for metering your entire cloud.

 Moreover, end users can also
 :ref:`send their own application specific data <user-defined-data>` into the